CheckiO/EoC-battle/README.md

 ## Step by step running a battle verification process (referee)

-Let's take as an example the following config
+Let's take as an example the following battle config

 	ATTACKER_CODE = """
 	from battle import commander